DEAR WIDOW POLICE – I WON’T REVOKE MY CARD

 I’ve made priceless friendships with people who see the world through my lenses.
 I’ve changed my life according to new philosophies and adjusted my goals.

 I’ve evolved as a person and as a widow

 GIVE US YOUR WIDOW CARD BACK.

 Forget all that stuff you lived through.

-Forget your ongoing grief, your children’s ongoing grief, your memories, your lessons, and your history.
+Forget your ongoing grief, your children’s constant grief, your memories, your lessons, and your history.

 After all, loving one man completely erases your love for another.
 People are 100% replaceable, and because you decided to move forward with your remaining days, your choice to share your life with another voids past history, experience, and identification with your loss.